syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/shapes.md

 Stretch and align the svg content anywhere but within the node boundary.

 The scale property of the node allows to stretch the svg content as you desired (either to maintain proportion or to stretch).
 By default, the `scale` property of node is set as **meet**.
-The following code illustrates how to scale or stretch the content of the node.

 The following tables illustrates all the possible scale options for the node.